 When Héloïse became pregnant, the couple fled to Brittany, to Abélard’s sister, where Héloïse gave birth to a son.
 Back in Paris, Abélard tried to obtain forgiveness from Uncle Fulbert.
-He obtained a partial peace by the promise of a marriage, provided on his terms that it remained secret and so that he could continue his work as a cleric.
+He obtained a partial peace by the promise of marriage, provided on his terms that it remained secret and so that he could continue his work as a cleric.

 But Uncle Fulbert, dishonored, mulled his revenge.
 And one morning, accompanied by pig castrators, he broke into Abélard’s room and castrated him.
 The glory of the philosopher was over.

-The City Council was looking for an advertising effect to make the new necropolis – inaugurated in 1804 but little frequented – more attractive thanks to prestigious guests like Héloïse and Abélard, or Molière and La Fontaine.
-This turned to be a brilliant idea: soon after their burial, the whole bourgeoisie and artists like Balzac, Chopin, Wilde, or Proust, wanted to make Père Lachaise Cemetery their last home.
+The City Council was looking for an advertising effect to make the new cemetery – inaugurated in 1804 but little frequented – more attractive thanks to prestigious guests like Héloïse and Abélard, or Molière and La Fontaine.
+This turned to be a brilliant idea: soon after their burial, the whole bourgeoisie and artists like Balzac, Chopin, Wilde, or Proust, decided to make Père Lachaise Cemetery their last home.

 Today, with 70,000 graves for 2 million visitors per year, Père Lachaise is the cemetery that houses the largest number of personalities per square meter.